jaetask/minimal-14kb-website/README.md

 Basically, I have realised that just starting is not always the best thing to do and that spending a few weeks with the following projects will really help.
 I've been on large scale projects before that failed because they started too quickly.

+### The Contenders..
+I have been playing with all of the following libraries so that I can better evaluate the best way to write the application.

 - Responsive: [PocketGrid](http://arnaudleray.github.io/pocketgrid/)
 > What a project, it provides a fully responsive grid layout ability (mobile ready be default) and in just 300 bytes gzipped.